Our customer service is open online and by telephone, the customer service desk at Helsinki, Kamppi is closed until further notice.

 The Renewable District Heat energy product is intended for consumer customers living in a property connected to the district heating network of Helen Ltd. A consumer customer is a natural person who purchases the product primarily for a use other than business or trade.

-For a monthly charge determined by the property type and apartment area submitted by the customer, they will receive their district heat produced with renewable energy sources.
-The heat consumption of each individual dwelling is not metered, but the amount of the monthly charge is based on the heat requirement of typical buildings as used by Finnish Energy.
-Helen Ltd is responsible for the production of the product and verification of the origin of its energy source.
+For a monthly charge, the customer will receive their district heat produced with renewable energy sources.
+Helen Ltd is responsible for the production of the product and the verification of the origin of its energy source.

 The Renewable District Heat energy product is intended for consumer customers living in a property connected to the district heating network of Helen Ltd. The contract is drawn up in an electronic form or by phone.
 The contract enters into force immediately on receipt of the confirmation of contract.
 The confirmation is deemed to have been received with immediate effect if sent electronically, and within 7 days if sent by post.
 The order confirmation states the time when the contract enters into force and contains the individual contract terms, these terms, and details of the consumer's comment period.
 The contract remains in force until further notice.